-TheBuild4People project researches and promotes sustainable buildings and sustainable urban development in Cambodia from a people-centred perspective whose connecting scientific-conceptional, analytical and superior normative bracket is always the urban quality of life.
+TheBuild4People project researches and promotes sustainable buildings and sustainable urban development in Cambodia from a people-centred perspective with enhancement of the urban quality of life as the overall aim.

 Locally established multipliers such as the European Chamber of Commerce (EuroCham) or the participation at a local industrial fair (Cambodia Architect & Decor 2020) supports the dissemination of our approaches.

 The Build4People project is funded by the German Federal Ministry of Education and Research (BMBF).
 The project consortium on the German side consists of four universities and two companies.
 Consortium leader is the University of Hamburg.

 A Scientific Advisory Board counsels us with regards to the research process, implementation and impact management.
 It also ensures that our measures are demand-driven and adapted to the local context.

 Members of the Scientific Advisory Board during the Build4People Definition phase are:

 - Andéol Cadin, Chairperson of Green Business Committee of the European Chamber of Commerce, Cambodia

 - Michel Cassagnes, Chairperson of the Real Estate & Construction Committee of the European Chamber of Commerce, Cambodia

 - Prof. emr.
 Dipl.
 Ing.
 Detlef Kammeier, Independent Consultant

 - Dipl.-Ing.
 Walter Koditek, Independent Consultant